 If you are going to can the apple pie filling, sterilize the canning jars, screw bands, and lids.
 I run mine through the dishwasher while I am getting my apples ready, and they are still hot when I am ready to use them.

-Fill your boiling water canner with water and set it on the stove to start heating the water.
+Fill your boiling water canner with half way with water and set it on the stove to start heating the water.

 18 c. apples, peeled, cored, and sliced

 4 1/2 c. sugar